CRIMAC-WP4-Machine-learning/CRIMAC-reportgeneration-LSSS/README.md

+# LSSS report generator
-# This repository contain the code to generate the ICES compliant data reports from preprocessed CRIMAC files.
+This repository contain the code to generate the ICES compliant data reports from preprocessed CRIMAC files.